 What Does a Counselor Do?

 The American Counseling Association (ACA), the world’s largest professional association exclusively for counselors, describes counseling as a “collaborative effort between the counselor and client” in which the two “identify goals and potential solutions to problems which cause emotional turmoil; seek to improve communication and coping skills; strengthen self-esteem; and promote behavior change and optimal mental health.”
 Counselors work toward these aims through a variety of methods, but most often by engaging in individual therapy, group discussions, and referrals to other healthcare professionals and social services.
-The steps to become a counselor include building foundational skills and expertise in one of these specializations, typically through graduate degree programs in counseling or similar fields, as well as obtaining state-issued license.
+The steps to becoming a counselor include building foundational skills and expertise in one of these specializations, typically through graduate degree programs in counseling or related fields, and obtaining a state-issued license.

 Steps to Becoming a Counselor

-As mentioned above, counselors must typically complete undergraduate and postgraduate degree programs, in addition to securing licensure from the state in which they intend to legally practice.
-Sometimes counselors may also opt for pursuing their Doctorate in Counseling.
+As mentioned above, counselors must typically complete undergraduate and postgraduate degree programs and secure licensure from the state in which they intend to legally practice.
+Sometimes, counselors may also choose to pursue a Doctorate in Counseling.
 The steps to become a counselor are as follows:

 Step 1: Undergraduate Education